polterguy/polterguy.github.io/tutorials/http-rest/index.md

    filename:/README.md
 ```

-Most of the times you want to post something to another endpoint, it's typically JSON you want to post.
+Most of the times you provide a request payload to some endpoint your payload is typically JSON.
 Hyperlambda implements a lot of helper slots and features to help you out with this.
 The code below for instance
 will automatically transform your lambda object to JSON, dynamically populate its `id` field with the value
 of **[.userId]**, before transmitting your JSON to the endpoint.